shresthashreejan/ceditor/README.md

 # ceditor

-A very buggy text editor missing basic features (for now), written in C and Raylib.
+A minimal text editor built from scratch using C and Raylib.

 ### Features
 - Basic text input